Uphie/Blog/_posts/2020-12-29-CROSSSLOT_err.md

 -> Redirected to slot[2703] located at 10.11.0.2:8000
 (integer) 0
 127.0.0.1:8000>bitop and c a b
-(error) CROSSSLOT Keys in request don\'t hash to the same slot
+(error) CROSSSLOT Keys in request don't hash to the same slot
 ```

 # 解决